n4ika/n4ika/README.md

 - Webflow
 - Swift, mobile dev, and design systems
 - How to convince myself that testing is fun (jury’s still out)
+- I'm also [learning in public](./docs) if you want to check that out

 ---